Speaker

 • Software Engineering

 Have you ever faced roadblocks in software development stemming from disjointed team structures or interactions?
 You’re not alone.
-Misalignments between software and the domain, siloed teams focusing on discrete tasks, or processes dictating software architecture often culminate in rigid software, not resonating with evolving requirements.
+Misalignment between software and the domain, siloed teams focusing on discrete tasks, or processes dictating software architecture often end up in rigid software that is not coherent with evolving requirements.

-Enter Team Topologies, a pattern language, and a set of principles and practices to ensure a swift flow of changes while honoring human-centric aspects like trust boundaries and cognitive load.
-This perspective prompts a riveting question: What if we modify how teams interact with each other and leverage these interactions to evolve our software?
+Enter Team Topologies, a pattern language, and a set of principles and practices to ensure a steady flow of value while respecting human-centric aspects like trust boundaries and cognitive load.
+This perspective prompts a burning question: What if we change how teams interact with each other and leverage these interactions to evolve the software?
 What would such a world look like?

-Through real-world use cases, we’ll dissect, discuss, and understand the implications of applying Team Topologies and fast-flow principles.
+Through real-world use cases, we’ll discuss and understand the implications of applying Team Topologies, Domain-Driven Design, and fast-flow principles.
 This workshop is not just theory; it’s about practical engagement, discussion, and learning by doing.
+You will have the opportunity to reflect on your context and discuss it with the other participants.

-At the culmination of this workshop, you’ll be empowered to:
+At the end of this workshop, you’ll be able to:

-- Engage in insightful discussions with your team on the core concepts of Team Topologies.
+- Engage in insightful discussions with your team on the core concepts of Team Topologies and Domain-Driven Design.

-- Employ learned techniques to explore how your software can evolve and what the implications are.
+- Apply learned techniques to explore how your software can evolve and what the implications are.

 Intentional Architecture - Applying open sociotechnical systems theory to evolve organisations